 Celebrating 110 years of Public Services International (1907-2017) in Geneva, Switzerland

-110 years after PSI’s very first Congress, workers from across the world will gather in Geneva, Switzerland: to reject the privatization of our lives, to unveil the un-truths of corporate ideology amongst the chaos of market failure, to construct alternatives based on the power of organized labour, and to fight for our firm belief: People Over Profit!
+110 years after PSI’s very first Congress, workers from across the world will gather in Geneva, from Monday 30th October to Friday 3rd November 2017, to reject the privatization of our lives, to unveil the un-truths of corporate ideology amongst the chaos of market failure, to construct alternatives based on the power of organized labour, and to fight for our firm belief: People Over Profit!

-Switzerland 1916: a group of artists, misfits, political exiles and revolutionaries gather to create the Dada movement.
+In 1916, a group of artists, misfits, political exiles and revolutionaries gathered in Switzerland to create the Dada movement.
 For the dadaists, the language and imagery of the established political order and ruling classes was, quite simply, complete nonsense.

-101 years later, in an age where advertising and marketing relentlessly bombards the eye with impossible images, in an age where prominent politicians spout non-truths and nonsense, in an age where long-dead economic ideas are wheeled out and worshipped: in our age Dada’s rejection of orthodoxy remains more relevant than ever.
+The fact is that 101 years later, in an age where advertising and marketing relentlessly bombards the eye with impossible images, in an age where prominent politicians spout non-truths and nonsense, in an age where long-dead economic ideas are wheeled out and worshipped… in our age Dada’s rejection of orthodoxy remains more relevant than ever.